Denmark–Russia relations: Present

 After the breakup of the Soviet Union in 1991, Denmark and Russia were trading partners, but the relationship became increasingly strained in the 2010s and in 2022 Denmark was one of the nations that imposed sanctions on Russia, whereas Russia designated Denmark as an "unfriendly nation".

 On 27 May 2008, Russia and Denmark signed visa agreements.
 While Denmark did not negotiate a free trade agreement with Russia, the self-governing Faroe Islands did enter into a free trade agreement with Russia after negotiations in the early 2000s (decade).
 A Faroese-Soviet fisheries agreement dealing with their bordering oceans and fish stocks was already reached in 1977.
 A similar agreement was later reached with Russia.

 In June 2014, Russian military planes practiced a missile attack on the Danish island of Bornholm according to the Danish intelligence service.
 In August 2014, the Danish Government announced that it would contribute to NATO's missile defense shield by equipping one or more of its frigates with the specific radar capacity.
 This was shortly after the Russo-Ukrainian War began and amid growing tensions between Russia and NATO.
 On 22 March 2015, the Russian ambassador to Denmark, Mikhail Vanin, confirmed the tensions during an interview to Jyllands-Posten: "I do not think Danes fully understand the consequences of what happens if Denmark joins the US-led missile defense.
 If this happens, Danish warships become targets for Russian nuclear missiles".
 Denmark's foreign minister, Martin Lidegaard, announced the ambassador's remarks as unacceptable and that the defense system was not aimed at Russia, a claim echoed by NATO's spokeswoman, Oana Lungescu.
 NATO's spokesman added that the Russian statements "do not inspire confidence or contribute to predictability, peace or stability".
 The Danish air force has increasingly had to deploy to deter Russian military planes from entering Danish air space, with tens of incidents each year and peaks of activity in 2014 and from 2022.

 After the 2022 Russian invasion of Ukraine started, Denmark along with the other EU countries imposed sanctions on Russia, and Russia added all EU countries to the list of "unfriendly nations".
 The self-governing Faroe Islands, which are not part of the EU, implemented similar sanctions on Russia.
 In April 2022, Denmark expelled 15 Russian diplomats from Denmark, and the following month Russia expelled 4 Danish diplomats and 3 other Danish embassy workers from Russia.
 Relative to its GDP, Denmark was one of the nations that donated most to Ukraine (combined military and humanitarian aid) following the Russian invasion in 2022.

+In January 2024 Russia terminated the tax treaty between the two nations.